docker/docs/content/engine/logging/configure.md

 The `mode` log option controls whether to use the `blocking` (default) or `non-blocking` message delivery.

-The `max-buffer-size` log option controls the size of the buffer used for intermediate message storage when `mode` is set to `non-blocking`. `max-buffer-size` defaults to 1 megabyte.
+The `max-buffer-size` controls the size of the buffer used for intermediate message storage when `mode` is set to `non-blocking`.
+The default is `1m` meaning 1 megabyte (1 million bytes).
+See [here](https://pkg.go.dev/github.com/docker/go-units#FromHumanSize) for the allowed format strings, some examples are `1KiB` for 1024 bytes, `2g` for 2 billion bytes.

 The following example starts an Alpine container with log output in non-blocking mode and a 4 megabyte buffer: